All Products

 mode: ipvs

-// If the ipvs field does not exist, you must add the field.
+# If the ipvs key does not exist, you need to add it.

 ipvs:

-• If you use an ACK dedicated cluster, modify the udpTimeout parameter in the kube-proxy-worker and kube-proxy-master ConfigMaps.
+• If you use a dedicated cluster, you need to modify the udpTimeout parameter value in kube-proxy-worker and kube-proxy-master.
 Then, delete the kube-proxy-worker and kube-proxy-master pods.
-The system automatically recreates the pods for the configurations to take effect.
-For more information about how to modify the kube-proxy-worker ConfigMap and delete its pods, see How do I modify the configurations of kube-proxy?
+The pods are automatically recreated, and the new configuration takes effect.
+For more information about how to modify and delete kube-proxy-worker, see How do I modify the kube-proxy configuration?.

-kube-proxy in an ACK cluster that runs Kubernetes 1.16 or earlier does not support the udpTimeout parameter.
-To change the timeout period of UDP sessions, we recommend that you use CloudOps Orchestration Service (OOS) to run the following ipvsadm commands on all ECS instances in the cluster at the same time: Run the following commands:
+The kube-proxy component in clusters of this version does not support the udpTimeout parameter.
+To adjust the UDP timeout configuration, you can use CloudOps Orchestration Service (OOS) to run the following ipvsadm command in batch on all nodes in the cluster:

 yum install -y ipvsadm